ferrocene/ferrocene/src/types-and-traits.rst

 :dp:`fls_u1zy06510m56`
-The :t:`discriminant type` of an :t:`enum type` with :t:`primitive representation` is the :t:`primitive type` specified by the :t:`primitive representation`.
+The :t:`discriminant type` of an :t:`enum type` with :t:`primitive representation` is the :t:`integer type` specified by the :t:`primitive representation`.

 :dp:`fls_ryvqkcx48u74`